tyliupku/HaDeS/README.md

 > Label: **funeral** -> Hallucination

 The actual data will be provide in the json format, for the instance above, we have:
-> {"input": "...
+> {"replaced": "...
 She had a large family and live with her grandparents ...
 In 1933 she gave birth to her first child ...
-In July of 1926, many of her friends attended her ===funeral=== ...", "target_ids": [69, 69], "hallucination": 1}
+In July of 1926, many of her friends attended her ===funeral=== ...", "replaced_ids": [69, 69], "hallucination": 1}

 ### Test Mode